Ann Morhauser, The Glass Builder

 There’s a quote from Steve Jobs that Morhauser loves, enough so that she brings it up in each of three meetings with me.
 “Technology alone is not enough,” Jobs famously said in 2011.
 “It’s technology married with liberal arts, married with the humanities, that yields us the results that make our hearts sing.”
 That’s exactly what happened to Morhauser’s heart when she bought her first high-tech cutting tool—a computer numerical control (or CNC) machine that hulks in one corner of her shop.

 Her reasons for the purchase were one part artistic, one part economic survival.
 By 2000, fed up with having to compete with cheap goods manufactured overseas, Morhauser knew she had to find a way to reduce costs.
-With the aid of an Adobe Illustrator program, the CNC machine employs a combination of water and garnet sand to cut glass shapes with 90,000 pounds per square inch of pressure.
+With the aid of Adobe Illustrator, the CNC machine employs a combination of water and garnet sand to cut glass shapes with 90,000 pounds per square inch of pressure.
 The result: faster production, and a step closer to a company goal—zero waste.
 “The water jet also allows me to do designs I could never do before,” Morhauser says.
 “I felt like I was in art school again.”

 Later, as the studio quiets and her workers head home for the day, Morhauser sits and ponders how far her business has come.
 A lot of what she knows about customer service, she says, she learned in that little retail shop by the beach.
-She’s stayed in the relatively expensive Monterey Bay Area partly because it’s a beautiful spot to have a studio, but also because the coastal environment speaks to the value of craftsmanship—of goods that aren’t mass produced, that are made to last.
+She’s stayed in the relatively expensive Monterey Bay area partly because it’s a beautiful spot to have a studio, but also because the coastal environment speaks to the value of craftsmanship—of goods that aren’t mass produced, that are made to last.

 And every so often, Morhauser gets some feedback that her values pay off.
-One instance occurred in late in 2005, during the clean-up of Hurricane Katrina, when some homeowners in New Orleans found one of their china cabinets washed up on a nearby street.
-Everything had broken, except their Annieglass pieces.
+One instance occurred in late 2005, during the clean-up of Hurricane Katrina, when some homeowners in New Orleans found one of their china cabinets washed up on a nearby street.
+Everything inside it had broken, except their Annieglass pieces.
 Around the same time, Morhauser got a call from the Post Ranch Inn.
-The Inn’s restaurant had been using her dinnerware every day for 13 years, and they were starting to look a little shabby.
+The Inn’s restaurant had been using her dinnerware every day for 13 years, and the dishes were starting to look a little shabby.
 Morhauser told the restaurant to send them back and she would see what she could do.
 “We just re-frosted them, by sandblasting them, and they came right back.”